Aerial view of Hastings

 Work package four

-We will hold a series of stakeholder workshops comprising 'how to' guidance and demonstrations for academics and policy stakeholders who are interested in using the classification in practice.
+We hold stakeholder workshops comprising 'how to' guidance and demonstrations for academics and policy stakeholders who are interested in using the classification in practice.

 An introduction to Co-Designing an English Coastal Classification and Data Portal Project